 Meningovascular: Aphasia, hemiplegia or hemiparesis, seizures.

-Uveitis is a common manifestation, they may be VDRL negative but FTA positive.
+Uveitis, and other eye involvement (PubMed), is a common manifestation, they may be VDRL negative but FTA positive.

 General paresis: Argyll Robertson pupils, changes in personality, affect, sensorium, intellect, insight, and judgment, hyperactive reflexes, slurred speech, tremors.

 Tabes dorsalis: Argyll Robertson pupils, uveitis, ataxia, bladder dysfunction, Cranial nerve involvement (II-VII), fecal incontinence, impotence, peripheral neuropathy, Rhomberg sign, shooting or lightning pains.

 Tertiary: Aqueous crystalline penicillin G 18 - 24 million units per day, administered as 3 - 4 million units IV every 4 hours or continuous infusion, for 10 - 14 days.

 Probably the only time you would do penicillin desensitization is to treat tertiary syphilis and pregnancy.

 And doxycycline?
 "Among the 118 patients, the serological response rate at 12 months was 100.0% (7/7) in patients with primary syphilis, 96.9% (62/64) in patients with secondary syphilis, 91.3% (21/23) in patients with early latent syphilis, and 79.2% (19/24) in patients with late latent syphilis."
 (PubMed).
 Not bad, but still use penicillin if you can.

 DO NOT EVEN THINK of using azithromycin: resistance is increasing and fails to prevent transmission to the baby.

 Yaws: However, a single dose of azithromycin 30mg/kg will cure acute and latent Yaws in children.

 Beware the Jarisch-Herxheimer reaction.